 Bring a friend, make a friend, ask an expert, and drink a beer!

-The December 6th Public Works event will feature 2 talks:
+The August 6th Public Works event will feature 2 talks:

-a community horticulture talk:
+a literary talk:

-and a Classics and philosophy talk:
+and a science talk:

 Time and Location